numba/numba/docs/source/reference/envvars.rst

 These variables influence what is printed out during compilation of :term:`JIT functions <JIT function>`.

+.. envvar:: NUMBA_DEVELOPER_MODE
+    If set to non-zero, developer mode produces full tracebacks and disables help instructions.
+Default is zero.

+.. envvar:: NUMBA_FULL_TRACEBACKS
+    If set to non-zero, enable full tracebacks when an exception occurs.
+    Defaults to the value set by `NUMBA_DEVELOPER_MODE`.

+.. envvar:: NUMBA_SHOW_HELP
+    If not set or set to zero, show user level help information.
+    Defaults to the negation of the value set by `NUMBA_DEVELOPER_MODE`.

 .. envvar:: NUMBA_DEBUG

    If set to non-zero, print out all possible debugging information during